29 Memorial Poems

 Weary, sad and heavy hearted,

-Thus we pass each lonely day,
+pass each lonely day,

 For our dear mother has gone before to show the way.